gandalf012/SentenceBert-20newsgroup-Classifier/README.md

 The following improvements can help to improve systems global performance:

 **Sentence-Bert embedding**:
+- Use Albert instead of distilbert to best encode corpus (Albert sentencepiece yield on better embedding than Bert Wordpiece)
+- Fine-tune on more labeled data to improve models accuracy and use BatchSemiHardTripletLoss function for better training
+- Use quantization (Onnx) to improve Albert Inference time

 **Approximate Nearest-Neighbors library**:

 **Final Docker image**:
+- Use numpy array instead of torch tensor, and extract tokenization module from transformer to build our own inference pipeline (embedding)

 ## Authors